Highpoint2000/webserver-logger/README.md

 ### Version 1.3

-- Added filter function for logging and downloading
+- Added filter function for logging and downloading (see description above!)
 - fixed the overwrite bug when pressing up down frequently
 - remove the txt download